Reference

 Consultation phases

-In Phase 1, we'll share program information and invite you to tell us about the places you love locally.
-We will not be sharing draft maps with proposed building heights and proposed core and catchment boundaries during this first phase of engagement.
+In Phase 1, we shared program information and invited you to tell us about the places you love locally.

-Phase 1 consultation for centres in Stage 1 took place in May and June 2025, and has now closed
+• Phase 1 consultation for centres in Stage 1 took place in May and June 2025.

-Phase 1 consultation for centres in Stage 2 took place in October and Novemeber 2025, and has now closed.
+• Phase 1 consultation for centres in Stage 2 took place in October and Novemeber 2025.

-In Phase 2, we’ll be back to show local communities draft maps that will form part of the plan for each centre.
-We’ll want to know if we’ve got the details right, or if there’s anything that we’ve missed.
+In Phase 2, we returned to show local communities draft maps to assist in our planning.
+We wanted to know if we got the details right, or if there was anything that we missed.

-Phase 2 consultation for centres in Stage 1 took place in September to October 2025 and has now closed.
+• Phase 2 consultation for centres in Stage 1 took place in September to October 2025.

-Following Phase 2 consultation, we’ll report back and implement our plans (subject to approval by the Minister for Planning).
-We expect this process to take place:
+Following Phase 2 consultation, we report back and implement our plans (subject to approval by the Minister for Planning).
+This process has now finished for centres in Stage 1, with plans finalised and in place from 31 March 2026.

 How we're using your feedback

-Feedback provided during consultation periods on the Activity Centre Pilot Program in August 2024 is helping to shape planning for activity centres in Stages 1 and 2.
+Feedback provided during consultation periods on the Activity Centre Pilot Program in August 2024 has helped shape our planning for activity centres in Stages 1 and 2.
 See below for more:

 We heard you want to see more homes, and different kinds of homes, close to public transport options and local infrastructure.